 \section{Experiments}

-In this section we evaluate the certifiable factor graph optimization framework developed in Section \ref{Certifiable_factor_graph_optimization_section} on three representative SLAM problem classes (pose graph optimization, landmark SLAM, and range-aided SLAM) using the lifted variable and factor types described in Section \ref{common_lifted_types_section}.
-For each problem class, we compare our certifiable factor graph-based estimator against the corresponding state-of-the-art hand-crafted certifiable solver to verify that our framework indeed recovers verifiably globally optimal solutions; we also benchmark against standard local factor graph optimization to assess practical efficiency.
+In this section, we evaluate the certifiable factor graph optimization framework developed in Section \ref{Certifiable_factor_graph_optimization_section} on standard benchmarks for three representative SLAM problem classes: pose graph optimization, landmark SLAM, and range-aided SLAM.
+Our evaluation is designed to assess the performance of our approach relative to the two estimator paradigms that it unifies: specifically, we compare against state-of-the-art certifiable estimators to verify our approach's functional equivalence with \emph{specialized}, \emph{problem-specific} methods, and against standard \emph{local} factor graph-based optimization methods to evaluate whether our approach preserves their high computational efficiency while additionally enabling the recovery of \emph{certifiably optimal or near-optimal} solutions.